-When I plan my meals, I will look at what is going on during the next week and determine how many lunches I will need.
+When meal planning for a healthy lifestyle, I will look at what is going on during the next week and determine how many lunches I will need.

 Next, I decide on 4 snacks for each day and select 2-3 recipes to make for dinner.
 Breakfast is always 2 poached eggs on toast.

 Grocery Shopping & Meal Prep

 I always put my grocery list together in the kitchen after meal planning for a healthy lifestyle.
 Here, I can look over my meal plan and my recipes, while simultaneously checking the pantry & fridge for necessary ingredients.